melghosh/RelTopic/README.md

 * **OntologyDirectedGraph**: transform the topic ontology into a directed weighted graph.
 The semantic relatedness measure RelTopic is defined based on ontology graph.

 * **TopicLabeling**: define the topic labeling process using RelTopic and Topic-OPA.
 The output is the topic labeling results located in `/labeling-results/csv/`.

+* **Main**: execute the complete process (i.,e. assignment of instances, ontology construction, and topic labeling).
+Besides, it is possible to execute the labeling process of `Le Matin` articles and check the published results.

 #### Labeling Results